 Information & resources

-Trade Bodies - Trade bodies will be an important source of support for their Members at this time.
-The UK Cinema Association has set up a resource hub for cinemas, Cinema For All have published advice for community cinemas and BECTU have established a regularly updated information page for their members.
+Trade bodies will be an important source of support for their Members at this time.
+The UK Cinema Association has set up a resources hub for cinemas, Cinema For All have published advice for community cinemas and BECTU have established a regularly updated information page for their members.